 For one of your remaining lids you will want to keep the top and cut off all four edges.
 Cut the longer sides so that all 4 are equal and set aside, these will be the shelves for your drawers.
 If you can tell in the picture above you’ll have 3 shelves for each side and the longer portions in the middle will work as braces when we assemble the whole thing.

-Now this step is completely optional but I wanted to create a more cohesive look so I opted to cover my boxes in scrapbook paper.
+Now, this step is completely optional but I wanted to create a more cohesive look so I opted to cover my boxes in scrapbook paper.
 Feel free to keep your boxes their original colors.
-But, if you do decides to wrap yours in scrapbook paper just get a piece slightly larger than your cardboard piece and glue the paper onto the cardboard.
-You’ll need your scissors or your xacto knive to cut the edges so they’re smooth.
-I didn’t get any pictures of this stage because I was too terrified of getting glue on my camera but i’m sure you all are smart enough to figure out how to do this :-]
+If you do decide to wrap your project in scrapbook paper cut a piece slightly larger than your cardboard piece and glue the paper onto the cardboard.
+You’ll need your scissors or your Xacto knive to cut the edges so they’re smooth.

 Oh, I also put a little bit of paper on the ends of the strips of cardboard because I knew they’d be visible.
 Anyways, let your glue dry before starting the assembly!

 Start with your two side pieces and place your bottom drawer in place.
 Use a pen to draw a line into the sides of the cardboard.
 You’ll use that line for your hot glue to place your shelf.
-Once those shelves were in place I used the lid of my 4th box and glued it in so it became the back piece which keeps the whole thing from leaning.
-From there I kept placing the drawers and drawing lines so I could place the shelves.
-The last shelves I put in were the easiest and then I just placed my catch-all box on top of that.
-I used the two long edges from a box lid to secure the bottom portion of my drawer unit.
-After looking at this assembly method it could certainly be improved upon but I think I did pretty well from just eyeballing everything.
+Once those shelves are in place use the lid of the 4th box and glue it in to became the back piece which keeps the whole thing from leaning.
+From there keep placing drawers and drawing lines so you could place the shelves.
+The last shelves I put in were the easiest and then, just place your catch-all box on top.
+Use the two long edges from a box lid to secure the bottom portion of the drawer unit.

-TA-TA!
 It’s a wee bit crooked but it’s beautiful and I love it.
-I’m going to label it and fill it with all the random samples I have from various places.
-And, i’m going to build another one.
-I have plans to find something to use as little drawer pulls so i’ll update this if I find something I like.
+I’m going to label it and fill it with all my sample sized products.
+Adding drawer pulls would be a nice touch.

 I hope you guys like this enough to try it out for yourselves!
-It really didn’t take long at all and it was pretty fun to make.
+It didn’t take long, and it was fun to make!
 Be sure to pin this on Pinterest to save it for later!

 Question of the day: Do you keep all of your Birchboxes?